 One small drop of Loctite 404 in the center of the mounting disk.

 Glue the cerebellum end of the specimen on to the disk.
-Wait at least one minute before using the tweezers to gently tab the specimen to make sure it's well glued.
+Wait at least one minute before using the tweezers to gently tap the specimen to make sure it's well glued.

 Mount the disk to the OPT imaging assembly.

-Center the disk on the assembly.
+Center the disk and brain on the assembly.
+Tip : spin specimen with motor advance button on controller.
+At same time, use rounded object such as screwdriver handle to gently push disk to center brain on motor axis.

+Fill the imaging chamber with dibenzyl ether.

-Place the dibenzyl ether tub in the imaging area.
+Place the filled imaging chamber in the imaging area.

-Gently mount the imaging assembly into four post holders surrounding the dibenzyl ether tub.
-Make sure the amount of dibenzyl ether covers at least 1/3 of the specimen disk height but not completely submerge the disk.
+Gently mount the imaging assembly into four post holders surrounding the filled imaging chamber.
+Make sure the amount of dibenzyl ether in chamber covers at least 1/3 of the specimen disk height but not completely submerge the disk.
 If there's any trapped air bubbles under the specimen disk, spin the mounting disk several times to get rid of them.

 Micro Manager control panel.

 In the Micro Manager control panel, click on Live.
-Turn the white light switch on.
+Turn the white light slide switch from TRIG to CW mode.
+White LED should now illuminate sample.
 In live view, determine the following:

-To determine the accurate exposure, adjust the light intensity or exposure time so that the heat spot just disappear and you have an even illuminating background.
-See example in 7.15.2.2.
+To determine the accurate exposure, adjust the light intensity (using LED controller knob) or exposure time (in MicroManager window) so that saturated hot spots just disappear and you have an even illuminating background without saturation.
+Using the limit-highlighting colormap is helpful here.
+See example of correct illumination in 7.15.2.2.

 The brain is well within the imaging area.

+Specimen is in focus.

 Use the stage micrometers to make any necessary adjustments to position and focus.